 Andreas Hagenbuch’s “Charming” Shipmates

-Andreas, his wife Magdalena, and 18-month-old son Henry left Plymouth, England aboard the ship, Charming Nancy, on July 17, 1737.
+Andreas and his wife Magdalena left Plymouth, England aboard the ship, Charming Nancy, on July 17, 1737.
 We are not sure how long it took them to arrive in Plymouth from their home north of present-day Stuttgart, Germany.
 We do know that they landed in Philadelphia on September 18th, after a two-month voyage across the Atlantic Ocean

-Along with Andreas, Magdalena, and baby Henry there were 248 other passengers.
+Along with Andreas and Magdalena, there were 248 other passengers.
 However, this is an approximate number.
 In counting the names of the passengers there are 133 women and children listed.
-Although Magdalena “Hagabuck” is listed, infant Henry is not.
 Also, several female names are listed twice (e.g. Anna Maria Shoemaker, Catarina Schantz, and Margareta Lorman).
 Was the same person listed more than once in these instances or are these different people?

 There are 117 men listed.
 None of the men’s names are listed twice.
 Andreas is listed as “Andreas Hagabuk”, but we know from his signature, which he wrote on October 8th upon taking the Oath of Allegiance, that he spelled it as we do today: Hagenbuch.
 The total Charming Nancy‘s passenger list has 260 persons.